Mario Question Box

 So, if you're into the question-mark box, print the attached STL.
 If you'd rather have your own pattern, either hand-edit the OpenSCAD source file or build your own variant at http://netninja.com/fun/mariobox/

 (Don't mind the slight wiggliness of the photo at left.
 I just upgraded my print head and am still optimizing the extrude settings, so many of my prints are looking a little misaligned at the moment.)

-Mario Question Box by BrianEnigma is licensed under the Attribution - Non-Commercial - Share Alike license.
+Mario Question Box by BrianEnigma is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.